Aroldo: 20th century and beyond

 Today, Aroldo is one of Verdi's very rarely performed operas, "especially since the rediscovery in 1968 of its parent work Stiffelio ".
 A major revival occurred at the Wexford Festival in 1959 and it was not performed in the US until 4 May 1963 at the Academy of Music in New York.
 In February 1964 it was given its first performance in London.

 The opera was presented in a concert version by the Opera Orchestra of New York in April 1979 (with Montserrat Caballé and Juan Pons), from which was produced the first recording.
 But the New York Grand Opera claims to have given the first New York staged performance, in 1993.
-In 1985—1986 the Teatro La Fenice in Venice mounted the two operas back to back.
+In 1985-86 Venice's La Fenice mounted the two operas back to back.
 Sarasota Opera presented it as part of its "Verdi Cycle" in 1990, with Phyllis Treigle as Mina.

 The opera was given at the Teatro Municipale di Piacenza in 2003 and, as part of its stagings of the total Verdi oeuvre, ABAO in Bilbao, Spain presented the opera in March/April 2009.

 By following its tradition to present rarely performed operas, UCOpera presented Aroldo in 2017.

+In August 2021, Aroldo was restaged in its original Riminese theatre after 164 years.
+Directed by Manlio Benzi, it was set in Rimini between the Italian campaign in Ethiopia and the theatre's destruction during the Second World War on 28 December 1943.
+Sopana Lidia Fridman played Mina, imagined as the podestà's daughter.